EricLEdberg/Outlook-Export-Macros/README.md

-# Export-OutlookNotes-To-LastPassCSV
-Export Microsoft Outlook Notes Into LastPass Generic CSV Import Format

-This is a Microsoft Outlook Visual Basic MACRO that exports the selected Outlook "Notes" folder into a CVS data file formatted to use when importing (creating) multiple LastPass Secure Notes.
-I have used this macro, or a derivation thereof, in Outlook 2007 through Outlook 2016.
+These Microsoft Outlook Visual Basic MACROs export various notes or contacts into files formatted to use when importing into other programs or for backup purposes.
+I have used this macros, or a derivation thereof, in Outlook 2007 through Outlook 2016.

-This is the initial release of the code after I used it to successfully export 426 Outlook notes into a CSV file and and import them into my LastPass account.

-Eventually, I may update the instructions to provide enhanced instructions.

 Basically: